-A simple chocolate chip loaf cake – easy and so delicious!
-This moist chocolate chip pound cake loaf has a soft crumb, buttery vanilla flavor, and lots of mini chocolate chips!
+A sour cream chocolate chip loaf cake – easy and so delicious!
+This simple chocolate chip pound cake loaf has a soft crumb, buttery vanilla flavor, and lots of mini chocolate chips that the whole family will love!
 And if you love this chocolate chip cake, you'll love my Lemon Sour Cream Pound Cake, my Key Lime Pound Cake, and my Apple Cider Donut Cake!

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 I'm obsessed with this cake!
-It's so fun and simple to make, and that chocolate glaze on top is perfect.
+It's the perfect dessert -- so fun and simple to make, and that chocolate glaze on top is perfect.
 You may notice that It's the same glaze from my Chocolate Sour Cream Pound Cake, and it works perfect for this chocolate chip cake!
+And if you want to try another delicious sour cream cake, try my Peach Cobbler Pound Cake!

 What is a loaf cake?

 Simply put, a loaf cake is just a cake baked in a loaf pan.
 Often it's a pound cake, like this chocolate chip pound cake loaf, but not always.
+It's a smaller, more manageable size that's perfect for a small gathering!
 My marble loaf cake is another great example of a loaf cake!

 What is the difference between pound cake and loaf cake?